Men's Jeans - The Ultimate Guide

 Black

-I love a good pair of black jeans and they’re almost as vital to your wardrobe as dark indigo jeans.
+A good pair of black jeans are almost as vital to your wardrobe as dark indigo jeans.
 They also have a little bit of a rocker vibe to them and look great for nighttime occasions.

 You can never go wrong with a pair of black jeans, a white or grey shirt, and a pair of sneakers or boots.